kyryl-opens-ml/ml-in-production-practice/README.md

 Each module is self‑contained with its own `README.md`, assignments and reference code.
 You can dive into any module independently or work through them sequentially.

+## DeepWiki Summaries

+Concise overviews of each module are available on [DeepWiki](https://deepwiki.com/kyryl-opens-ml/ml-in-production-practice).
+This community-maintained wiki highlights key takeaways and links back to the source materials in this repository.

 ## Versioning

 A protected `2024-version` branch preserves the 2024 and early 2025 edition of this course.
 The main branch contains the most up‑to‑date materials.